(1860 – 1926)

 In 1887, Buffalo Bill’s Wild West toured England to join in the Golden Jubilee of Queen Victoria.
 When the show opened that May, Oakley was the subject of considerable press due to her shooting skills and presence.
 This tour also helped Oakley increase her growing collection of shooting medals, awards, and trophies.

 When the Wild West returned to Europe in 1889, Oakley had become a seasoned performer and earned star billing.
-The troupe stayed in Paris for a six-month exhibition, and then travelled to other regions of France, Italy, and Spain.
-Oakley proved to be especially popular with women, and Buffalo Bill made the most of her fame to demonstrate that shooting was neither detrimental nor too intense for women and children.
+The troupe stayed in Paris for a six-month exhibition, and then traveled to other regions of France, Italy, and Spain.
+Oakley proved especially popular with women, and Buffalo Bill made the most of her fame to demonstrate that shooting was neither detrimental, nor too intense for women and children.

 While in Cambridge, the Butlers welcomed a new member into their family, their dog Dave.
 Named for a friend, Dave Montgomery of the comedy team of Montgomery and Stone, Dave was to be a constant companion to the Butlers.
 When they returned to the arena, Dave was to become an important part of the act—one trick was Annie shooting an apple from the top of Dave’s head.
 In 1917, they moved to Pinehurst, North Carolina.
 That same year, Buffalo Bill Cody died.
 Annie Oakley wrote a touching eulogy for Cody, and the passing of a golden era.

 The United States was pulled into World War I in 1917, and Oakley offered to raise a regiment of woman volunteers to fight in the war.
 She had made the same offer during the Spanish-American War; neither time was it accepted.
 She also volunteered to teach marksmanship to the troops.
-Oakley gave her time to the National War Council of the Young Men’s Christian Association, War Camp Community Service and the Red Cross.
-The Butlers’ dog, Dave, became the “Red Cross Dog” by sniffing out donations of cash hidden in handkerchiefs.
+Oakley gave her time to the National War Council of the Young Men’s Christian Association, War Camp Community Service, and the Red Cross.
+Dave became the “Red Cross Dog” by sniffing out donations of cash hidden in handkerchiefs.